GosiaD37/GosiaD37.github.io/README.md

 From a user experience perspective, I added an interactive prompt at the end asking whether the table should be saved to a file.
 This additional layer of choice makes the program feel more like a practical tool than just a coding exercise.
 For instance, a user can quickly generate a large table and store it for later reference, study, or printing.

 Introducing **error handling, file I/O**, and **structured design**, the enhanced version is far more professional and maintainable.
 The improvements not only demonstrate my ability to **refactor procedural code into a modular structure**, but also highlight skills in **input validation, file operations, and user interaction design**.
 This transformation turned what was once a static

+### **Code Review Video:**

+#### *Category One: Software Engineering and Design*
+#### *Category Two: Algorithms and Data Structures*
+#### *Category Three: Databases*

+Below is a link directly to my YouTube page where I uploaded my Code Review where I addressed the following:

+[x] Existing functionality: Walk through and identify what the code is, what it does, and how it works.

+[x] Code Analysis: Review the code structure, look for code efficiencies, and check for comments and code documentation.
+Explain your findings.

+[x] Look for enhancement: Walk through and explain planned enhancements.

+This video was built using (link to the video put here).